fabric8io/fabric8/docs/agent.md

   * **Fabs**

 The configuration admin bridge will read all of them and create the OSGi configuration that represents them.
-All the provisioning & system information will go under the **org.fusesource.fabric.agent** pid.
-For containers that are assigned multiple profiles, or just use the profile hierarchy the overlay view of the profiles will be added to org.fusesource.fabric.agent *(There is a single pid even if we have multiple profiles)*.
+All the provisioning & system information will go under the **io.fabric.agent** pid.
+For containers that are assigned multiple profiles, or just use the profile hierarchy the overlay view of the profiles will be added to io.fabric.agent *(There is a single pid even if we have multiple profiles)*.

 All the OSGi configuration will just you the pid and key value pairs that have been added to the profile.